jlouis/turtle/README.md

 * Tracks timing of most calls.
 This allows you to gather metrics on the behavior of underlying systems and in turn handle erroneous cases proactively.
+* Implements embeddable supervision trees which are added to your application.
+Handles errors gracefully and makes sure connections are reaped correctly toward the RabbitMQ cluster.
+* Uses exometer to track statistics automatically for proxies and services.
+This allows one to gather information about the behavior of how the application uses RabbitMQ.

 ## Ideology

 The Turtle application deliberately exposes the underlying RabbitMQ configuration to the user.
-This allows the user to handle most low-level RabbitMQ settings directly with no intervention and change to this application.
+This allows the user to handle most low-level RabbitMQ settings directly without having to learn a new language of configuration.

 Furthermore, the goal is to wrap the `rabbitmq-erlang-client`, provide a helpful layer and then get out of the way.
-The goal is not to make a replacement way of operating.
-Just take some of the common tasks in RabbitMQ and put them into a framework.
+The goal is not to make a replacement which covers every use case.
+Just common tasks in RabbitMQ.
 That is, we aim to be a 80% solution, not a complete solution to every problem you might have.

-## Unsolved aspects of RabbitMQ
+## What we do not solve

 Very specific and intricate RabbitMQ connections are better handled directly with the driver.
 This project aims to capture common use